-The city adopted Altibase in 2012 because it was the only option to accommodate and process extremely high volumes of data in real time.
+The city has adopted Altibase since 2012 because it was the only option to accommodate and process extremely high volumes of data in real time.

 Use Case: U-City